Low-Tech Home Solutions

 Lamps and bedside tables

 It was found that a touch lamp on the bedside table was easier to turn on and off than a lamp with a switch that was hard to find.
-We also organised a small supply of toiletries in the bedside drawer: eye drops, tissues, paracetamol, lip balm etc to minimise the need to get up at night.
+We also organized a small supply of toiletries in the bedside drawer: eye drops, tissues, paracetamol (acetaminophen), lip balm, etc. to minimize the need to get up at night.

 It's a learning process

 We learnt these things by trial and error as we went along.
 They were all easy to implement, and I wish we had thought of some of them earlier.
-What seem like little things, can make a big difference.
+What may seem like little things can make a big difference.

 Hopefully, our experiences will be helpful to someone else.